VegaDeftwing/OpGuidesHugoSrc/content/Other/HCI2/physical.md

 But, let's look at some of what exists, and why I'm saying this.
 While other devices exist to pick on, I'm gong to focus on MIDI controllers as they're what I know.

 First though, for those unfamiliar, what is a MIDI controller?
 MIDI, or Musical Instrument Digital Interface is a bloody ancient standard that's still (mostly) 7-bit and let's you send control messages about actions on a controller made for music, often a piano keyboard, so, something like Key C4 Down, Velocity 8 or twisting a knob may be on a MIDI Control Channel (CC) and will be like CC43 changed to 127.
-Obviously in 2020 having a 7 bit standard is a bit archaic, and it's a rather stupid that it's taken until earlier this year for the improved MIDI 2.0 standard to even be ratified, but I digress.
+Obviously in 2022 having a 7 bit standard is a bit archaic (something I've ranted about previously {{< button relref="Music/midi" color="Music" >}} here {{< /button >}}) and it's a rather stupid that it's taken until earlier this year for the improved MIDI 2.0 standard to even be ratified, but I digress.

 MIDI controllers come in all shapes and sizes, from a grid of RGB buttons to traditional keyboards to just a large array of knobs, so, naturally people took notice, and MIDI can therefore be used to control things it was never, ever meant for.
 People often try to use it to control video editors, 3D modeling software, and generally anything that Adobe<a class="ptr">(6)</a> makes.